priyankamalviya/ticknchat/README.md

 # ticknchat

-Tinder like app using react and redux
+Building tinder like app using react and redux

 ### Getting Started